How to Create an Effective 30-60-90 Day Plan to Boost New Employee Productivity

 - Effective goal tracking: When starting a new job, there's so much going on.
 It's easy for employees to ignore some tasks in favor of others.
 A 30-60-90 day plan gives them a sense of direction about how to add value to their company as a new employee and lets managers easily track employee performance.

 - Build team trust and cohesion: With a 30-60-90 day plan, you and your employees are on the same page—always.
-Employees can better understand the company and its products, provide valuable suggestions, and even point out loopholes or mistakes.
+Employees can better understand the company and its products in order to make product recommendations, provide valuable suggestions, and even point out loopholes or mistakes.
 They also know precisely how their tasks fit into the bigger picture, improving their focus, and in turn, productivity.

 In a nutshell, implementing a 30-60-90 day plan creates a clear focus for a new employee's first 90 days on the job and integrates them quickly and smoothly into the organization.
 It also encourages self-management and goal accomplishment, facilitating employee motivation and helping them gain more confidence.